Cream of Coconut Tempeh

-In a large sauté pan with cover, cook onion in oil until softened.
-Add mushrooms and bell pepper.
-Season with salt and pepper.
-Cook until slightly softened.
+Heat oil over medium-high heat in a large sauté pan with a cover.
+Cook onions until softened, about 5 minutes.
+Add mushrooms and bell peppers; season with salt and pepper.
+Cook until slightly softened, about 5 more minutes.

-Add soup and coconut milk and stir in curry paste and sugar.
+Add soup and coconut milk.
+Stir in curry paste and sugar.
 Add potatoes and tempeh and bring to a boil.
 Cover and reduce to a simmer.
 Cook for 20 minutes, or until potatoes are soft, stirring occasionally.

-Add corn, apple and soy sauce.
+Add corn, apples and soy sauce.
 Cook for an additional 3 to 5 minutes.
 Garnish with fresh basil.
 Season with additional salt and pepper, if necessary.